FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/README.md

 ### Line Patterns
   - [linePatternD01](linePatterns/linePatternD01.md)
+     Creates a pattern of a selectable number of symmetrical diagonal 45° lines
-     Generating a selectable number of squares with changing color or brightness or other RGB source.
+     of alternating color or brightness or another RGB source.
      [![](images/linePatternD01-thumb.png)](linePatterns/linePatternD01.md)

   - [linePatternD02](linePatterns/linePatternD02.md)
+     Creates a pattern of a selectable number of symmetrical diagonal 45° lines
-     Generating a selectable number of squares with changing color or brightness or other RGB source.
+     of alternating color or brightness or another RGB source.
      [![](images/linePatternD02-thumb.png)](linePatterns/linePatternD02.md)

 *[Click here for more graphic line code.](../Lines/README.md)*